acherm/acherm.github.io/_posts/2023-09-30-GPTsChessEloRatingLegalMoves.md

 I have played a bit with `depth`, `Elo rating` , and `Skill level` .
 The conclusion is that it's easy to perform mistakes (e.g., setting Elo rating, keeping the depth to 15, and letting only 1 second to play), since it's highly sensitive to your hardware and workload.
 Hence, a better strategy is to use `Skill level` and rely on Elo estimates here: https://github.com/official-stockfish/Stockfish/issues/3635#issuecomment-1159552166

-I have tried different values of Skill level, from estimates of 1300 Elo to

 By the way, super interesting discussion in this issue!
 What I've learned is that the estimates have to be taken with caution, since the numbers have been calibrated for a specific version of SF.
+I have also used `depth=20` (instead of 15).
+(By the way, an immediate threat to my experiments is the SF version: I've exclusively used ` ./stockfish/stockfish/stockfish-ubuntu-x86-64-avx2
+Stockfish 16`.
+In general, there are other factors that can influence the result: hardware, SF settings such as Hash, Threads, etc.).
 Yet, it is the best method so far I know of.

+I have tried different values of Skill level, from estimates of 1300 Elo to 2000 Elo, to make vary the strength of opponents.

 #### Diversity of openings: uncontrolled, predetermined